sherifmagdy32/gaming_os_tweaker/docs/SECURITY_GUIDE.md

     - Start minimized - Checked
     - Skip UAC prompt warning - Checked
 - Rules
-    - All (recommended) - Checked
+    - All that is (recommended) - Checked
 - Blocklist
     - Microsoft spying and telemetry - Block
-    - Rest you can leave diable or block windows update if you want
+    - Rest you can leave disabled or block windows update if you want

+---